charredchar/Klipper-Macros/README.md

 Various macros used in Klipper.

 Descriptions:

 exercise_axis; Run an axis repeatedly.
-Modified from the TEST_SPEED macro by Andrew Ellis.
+Modified from the [TEST_SPEED macro by Andrew Ellis][test_speed].
 I use this to check belt alignment or after greasing a rail carriage.

 Shield: [![CC BY-NC 4.0][cc-by-nc-shield]][cc-by-nc]